The mountains appear to be shaped like a prism

 Forlandsøyane consist of three small islands – Nordøya, Midtøya and Sørøya – close to the west coast of Prins Karls Forland, Spitsbergen, Svalbard which are highly interesting and important from many points of view.
 Still, investigation of these islands have been rather limited not at least due to the highly vulnerable situation of the islands from the Greenland Sea and the difficulty of landing along the exposed coast.
 Although the islands have been known to seafarers for centuries, as a sheltered natural harbour and "a living pantry" for collecting of bird eggs and hunting fields of birds and seals.
 But also a place for collecting the valuable and insulating down from nesting eiders.
 Further, during the latest century, environmental and other protection of their precious nature, flora and fauna as well as their cultural heritage has been very well conducted.

-The first known and documented scientific investigation of Forlandsøyane took place on the first of July, 1758.
+One of the first known and documented scientific investigation of Forlandsøyane took place on the first of July, 1758.
 Then, Anton Rolandsson Martin, one of the Linnaeus Apostles, managed to get ashore and study the landscape at the Forlandsøyane islands.
 For the purpose of scientific studies of the climate, fauna and flora of Spitsbergen, he was a guest naturalist aboard a whaling ship.

 While able to stay on this location for a few hours only, Anton Rolandsson Martin, scientifically trained by Carl Linnaeus and highly motivated, used the time available in a very determined manner.
 In addition to writing a thorough description of the landscape, size and form of the island, climate, fauna and flora, he selected a small but significant rock sample for further studies at home.
 This sample was documented, studied and classified by the Royal Swedish Academy of Sciences.
 It is noted that the same Academy had provided important funding for his Spitsbergen research endeavour.